 After the ethernet, we had a little pocket to tuck the redmere hdmi into so it went up really quickly.
 The toslink optical audio is all that’s left but it’s in the mail.

 You can see the turns are even but it would be tricky to get crown molding over that.
 If you were adapting this method just to run audio for surround sound and you were just using audio cable, this would definitely work but for these big hdmi cables, the corners aren’t tight enough.
 Luckily for us, the built-ins will get the job done just fine.

-We cut a hole and dropped the cables down to where a box will sit next to the TV mount.
+We cut a hole with the milwaukee 48-11-1890 and dropped the cables down to where a box will sit next to the TV mount.
 Yes, our hole is a bit big but it’s really hard to find studs in a plaster and lath wall and we cut the whole wrong the first time!
 More patching is more mess but it can’t be helped.

 The den is really coming along well.
 I’ve got a rug to show you, a new couch on it’s way, and hopefully a giant, not ugly, cat climbing pole soon.